-The Smithsonian Libraries’ successful internship program currently provides students in library and information science and other disciplines, a once-in-a-lifetime opportunity to work side by side with expert Smithsonian Libraries and Smithsonian staff to acquire the latest skills, knowledge, and hands-on experience needed for today’s information and cultural heritage marketplace.
+The Smithsonian Libraries’ 50th Anniversary Internship program currently provides students in library and information science and other disciplines a once-in-a-lifetime opportunity to work side-by-side with expert Smithsonian Libraries and Smithsonian staff.
+Through these internships, students acquire the latest skills, knowledge, and hands-on experience needed for today’s information and cultural heritage marketplace.

-Below are detailed project descriptions for Summer 2019, followed by application instructions and additional program information.
-Email Erin Rushing (firstname.lastname@example.org) with questions.
-Applications will close January 18th, 2019.
+Below are detailed project descriptions for Summer 2020.
+For additional information, see the 50th Anniversary Internship program page.
+Applications will close January 17th, 2020.

 Funding for the 50th Anniversary intern class was provided by the Secretary of the Smithsonian and the Smithsonian National Board.

 From its inception, the American Art & Portrait Gallery (AAPG) Library has collected ephemera from donors, curators, and other departments from within the Smithsonian to support American Art research.
-The intern will help process some of these legacy collections into the AAPG Art and Artist File Collections.
+The intern will help process a particular donation of materials that is focused on craft art ephemera into the AAPG Art and Artist File Collections.
 Processing will include intensive art historical research to determine whether the materials are appropriate for our collection and keep detailed statistics.
 Additionally, the intern will consider archival and library best practices when adding new materials including removal of corrosive materials and housing.
 This will allow important hidden materials to be organized and accessible.